 In St. Leonard's, Shoreditch 68,564

 Stepney Old Town 33,898

-Ratcliffe Hamlet 9,741
+Ratcliffe Hamlet .
+9,741

 St. Mary's Whitechapel 30,733

 St. Botolph's, Bishopsgate Without 10,256

-Christ Church, Spitalfields .
-17,949
+.
+17;949

+The state of the second is the - solit the second

+the American set of the set

-whole may be judged of; and, indeed, I often woneered, that after the prodigious numbers of people hat went away at first, there was yet so great a multitude left as it appeared there was.
+whole may be judged of; and, indeed, I often wondered, that after the prodigious numbers of people that went away at first, there was yet so great a multitude left as it appeared there was.

-But I must go back again to the beginning of this irprising time :---while the fears of the people were oung, they were increased strangely by several odd ceidents, which, put altogether, it was really a ronder the whole body of the people did not rise as ne man, and abandon their dwellings, leaving the lace as a space of ground designed by Heaven for an lkeldama^{}, doomed to be destroyed from the face of ne earth ; and that all that would be found in it could perish with it.
-I shall name but a few of these nings ; but sure they were so many, and so many rizards and cunning people propagating them, that have often wondered there were any (women specially) left behind.
+But I must go back again to the beginning of this surprising time :--while the fears of the people were young, they were increased strangely by several odd accidents, which, put altogether, it was really a wonder the whole body of the people did not rise as one man, and abandon their dwellings, leaving the place as a space of ground designed by Heaven for an Akeldama, doomed to be destroyed from the face of the earth; and that all that would be found in it would perish with it.
+I shall name but a few of these things; but sure they were so many, and so many wizards and cunning people propagating them, that I have often wondered there were any (women especially) left behind.

-In the first place, a blazing Star, or Comet, appeared or several months before the Plague, as there did ne year after another, a little before the [Great] "ire.
-The old women, and the phlegmatic hypochonriac part of the other sex, whom I could almost call id women too, remarked (especially afterward, nough not till both those Judgments were over,) nat those two Comets passed directly over the City, and that so very near the houses, that it was plain ney imported something peculiar to the City alone : hat the Comet before the Pestilence was of a faint, ull, languid colour, and its motion very heavy, blemn, and slow ; but that the Comet before the
+In the first place, a blazing Star, or Comet, appeared for several months before the Plague, as there did the year after another, a little before the [Great] Fire.
+The old women, and the phlegmatic hypochondriac part of the other sex, whom I could almost call old women too, remarked (especially afterward, though not till both those Judgments were over,) that those two Comets passed directly over the City, and that so very near the houses, that it was plain they imported something peculiar to the City alone : that the Comet before the Pestilence was of a faint, dull, languid colour, and its motion very heavy, solemn, and slow; but that the Comet before the

-^{} See "St. Matthew's" Gospel, chap. xxvii, verses 6-8; and ne "Acts" of the Apostles chap. i. verses 18-19.
+See "St. Matthew's" Gospel, chap. xxvii, verses 6-8; and the "Acts" of the Apostles chap. i. verses 18-19.
 Fire was bright and sparkling, or, as others said, flaming, and its motion swift and furious; and that, accordingly, one foretold a heavy Judgment, slow, but severe, terrible, and frightful, as was the Plague; but the other foretold a stroke, sudden, swift, and fiery, as the Conflagration was; nay, so particular some people were, that as they looked upon that Comet preceding the Fire, they fancied that they not only saw it pass swiftly and fiercely, and could perceive the motion with their eye, but even [that] they heard it; that it made a rushing mighty noise, fierce, and terrible, though at a distance, and but just perceivable .